-The sustainability of the project backed ideally by facts such as proof of concept, governance structure, whether it is open source or not, what role the community will play, what does the reward structure for all parties involved look like among others gain investor attention.
+The sustainability of the project is backed ideally by facts such as proof of concept, governance structure, whether it is open source or not, what role the community will play, and what the reward structure for all parties involved looks like among others gain investor attention.

 3. What is the Need for the Project?